kidmantin/UCU-HW-Wednesday/README.md

 ## Second task:

-I retrained a model which showed itself very good on the test data
+Solution is in a file called "wednesday.ipynb", there I retrained a model which showed itself very good on the test data, also there are some comments in the file itself, there is not much to say about it